We Always Enjoy a Citizen Watch On Our Wrist

 Citizen is one of the largest watch companies in the world, producing millions of watches each year.
 They also own Bulova, a formerly-American watch brand, and Miyota, a manufacturer of automatic, mechanical, and quartz movements.

-Latest Citizen Watch Post/Review
+Featured Citizen Watch Review